roanbuma/tweets-and-trust/README.md

 **Analyses**

-tweets_analysis.Rmd is the main file for all analyses of study 1 public_analysis.Rmd is the main file for all analyses of study 2 Furthermore, some descriptive statistics were calculates with MBFC_descriptives_preparation_thesis.Rmd and manual_coding_descriptives_preparation.Rmd
+tweets_analysis.Rmd is the main file for all analyses of study 1 (import, preparation, analyses, visualizations, robustness checks).

+public_analysis.Rmd is the main file for all analyses of study 2 (import, preparation, analyses, visualizations, robustness checks).

+Furthermore, some descriptive statistics were calculates with MBFC_descriptives_preparation_thesis.Rmd and manual_coding_descriptives_preparation.Rmd

 **Data**

-For reproduction, the data can be requested to the author (r.buma@student.vu.nl or alteratively roanbuma@live.nl).
+For reproduction, the tweets data and survey data can be requested to the author (r.buma@student.vu.nl or alteratively roanbuma@live.nl).